If, Else If, Else

 Else If Statement

-statement allows you to test multiple conditions in sequence.
+The else if statement allows you to test multiple conditions in sequence.

 In this example: